Douglas F3D Skyknight: Korean War

+While the Skyknight lacked the swept wings and high subsonic performance of the MiG-15, its powerful fire control system enabled it to find and shoot down other fighters at night, while most MiG-15s could only be guided by ground-based radar.

 Post Korean War

-After the Korean War, the F3D was gradually replaced by more powerful aircraft with better radar systems.
-Its career was not over though; its stability and spacious fuselage made it easily adaptable to other roles.
+Following the Korean War, the F3D was gradually replaced by more powerful aircraft with better radar systems.
+Its stability and spacious fuselage made the aircraft easily adaptable to other roles.
 The F3D (under the designations F3D-1M and F3D-2M) was used to support development of a number of air-to-air missile systems during the 1950s, including the Sparrow I, II, and III and Meteor missiles.
 The Sparrow missile was developed at Pacific Missile Test Center and early test firings were conducted at Naval Ordnance Test Station China Lake.

-In 1954, the F3D-2M was the first Navy jet aircraft to be fitted with an operational air-to-air missile: the Sparrow I, an all weather day/night beyond-visual-range missile that used beam riding guidance for the aircrew to control the missile's track.
+During 1954, the F3D-2M became the first Navy jet aircraft to be fitted with an operational air-to-air missile, the Sparrow I, an all weather day/night beyond-visual-range missile that used beam riding guidance for the aircrew to control the missile's track.
 Only 28 aircraft (12 F3D-1Ms, and 16 F3D-2Ms) were modified to use the missiles.